 That, however, does not mean that we have to run out and buy a bunch of junk that gets tossed into the garbage come January.
-In fact, isn’t their much more to be said for natural decorations?
+In fact, isn’t there much more to be said for natural decorations?
 A fake tree might be more convenient, cheaper, even safer, but it’ll never live up to the joy and memories (that smell!) a real tree gives, and in the end, that fake thing will fill up a dump rather than decomposing.
 Well, the same can be said for all sorts of holiday mainstays.

 Making decorations at home and naturally provides so much more of a profound experience for everyone.
 Here are some suggestions for upping the holiday spirit with nothing more than what the world supplies.

 With the wintery gusts kicking in these days, trees dropping leaves and branches left and right, it’s easy to go outside and gather a few twigs.
 Cut them to equal lengths, get some natural twine and tie the ends together to make a nifty stick star.
-These can be hung on the wall, a door, dangled from the ceiling, or chained together to make garland.
+These can be hung on the wall, a door, dangled from the ceiling, or chained together to make a garland.

 Stick Christmas Trees

-Ideally, there would be left over sticks from the stick stars, but even if that isn’t the case, more sticks should be abundantly available outside if one simply saunters along the sidewalk or tidies up the yard.
+Ideally, there would be leftover sticks from the stick stars, but even if that isn’t the case, more sticks should be abundantly available outside if one simply saunters along the sidewalk or tidies up the yard.
 Another simple project to do with them and a little upcycled cardboard is stick Christmas trees.
 Use a strip of cardboard as the trunk and either pin or glue different lengths the sticks horizontally to make a tree shape.

 Moving up in size a little, firewood snowmen are simple in theory to make, but they do require a bit of elbow grease.
-Crosscut three sections of logs into three separate discs of appropriate size to be the bottom, middle, and top of snowman.
+Crosscut three sections of logs into three separate discs of appropriate size to be the bottom, middle, and top of the snowman.
 Overlap the pieces slightly and nail them together with finishing nails.
 Drill a couple of holes for arms (traditionally done with sticks).
 Then, with a little ingenuity and while the saw is still out, it’s possible to also make a hat out of firewood, too.